dorothee-sigg/collective-action/cases/amazontreephones.md

 ## Countermeasures

 An article from Spencer Soper, the journalist who wrote the original Bloomberg article, suggests that a couple of days after the article Amazon seemingly created a ‚dead zone‘ around Whole Food stores and delivery stations [3].
 This means that within that area drivers will not receive instant offers.
 This is not just a remedy to the tree-phone incident but also to the larger problem of workers crowding the parking lots waiting for jobs.
 Posts on reddit support that [4].
-Furthermore, as one reddit user suspects this countermeasure might not be very sustainable: „…eventually someone will figure out 3 miles or whatever is the minimum and just find a new place to camp there.
+Furthermore, as one reddit user suspects this countermeasure might not sustainably eliminate the root of the problem: „…eventually someone will figure out 3 miles or whatever is the minimum and just find a new place to camp there.
 I don’t think amazon really cares beyond keeping them out of the parking lot.“ [4]

 ## Sources